DocNow/twarc/docs/tutorial.md

 ```

-## Which Monotreme is the Coolest?
+## Answering the Research Question: Which Monotreme is the Coolest?

 - Needs a better title
 - Actually come up with an answer/insight/direction for future work using the collected data to address the question